 6. Conduct security awareness training.
 Security is a shared responsibility.
 Company policies should require all employees to undergo regular security awareness training to learn how to recognize, report or eliminate potential threats.
 Informed employees who are fully aware of the consequences of data breaches can greatly reduce the risk of unauthorized use and disclosure of patient PHI.

-Take the First Step to HIPAA Compliance with Ground Labs Data Discovery
+Take the first step to HIPAA Compliance with Ground Labs Data Discovery

 At Ground Labs, we understand the value and vulnerability of healthcare data.
 With our flagship Enterprise Recon solution, you can quickly search across your organization to determine where all ePHI resides to identify high-risk, unsecured storage locations.
 Enterprise Recon comes ready with a PHI-centric data type profile that houses many identifiers listed under the HIPAA Safe Harbor method, including full names, mailing address, driver license number, SSN, drug enforcement agency number, Medicare Beneficiary Identifier (MBI), national health plan identifier, national provider number and health insurance claim number.
 You can further tailor it to organization-specific requirements such as medical record numbers or account numbers using Enterprise Recon’s custom data types.